 Arielle Paul is a Los Angeles-based singer-songwriter popular for Amazon Prime’s viral commercial and original song, “You and Me.”
 In 2017 she released her EP, “Everyday, Every Way,” in Tokyo, Japan which is now available worldwide on Amazon and Spotify.
-She is also a contributing writer for the LA Times, and is a co-founder of the popular Los Angeles fashion and lifestyle blog, Bard + Paul.
+She is also one of the co-founders of the popular Los Angeles fashion and lifestyle blog, Bard + Paul.

 Arielle is an Angeleno native raised in a family of creatives and musicians — her father is a founding member of the Grammy-winning group, The Manhattan Transfer, and her mother is a writer and model.
 She garnered her love for music, writing, creativity and fashion at an early age.
 After spending much of her childhood and teens touring around the world with her family and working as a professional actor, model and musician from an early age, she became accustomed to the freedom and possibilities of a creative, freelance lifestyle.
 She graduated from UC Berkeley where she double majored in English and Performance Studies.